Siobhan Freegard

+Siobhan Freegard OBE (born 17 July 1967) is a leading female founder and social innovator focused on creating positive connections in the digital world.
+Siobhan founded both Netmums.com, the UK’s first social network for mothers and ChannelMum, the UK’s first all-female influencer agency.

-Siobhan Freegard OBE (born 17 July 1967) is an entrepreneur and parenting commentator.
-She founded her first business, Netmums, in 2000 and grew it to become the biggest parenting website in the UK with a unique network of 151 local websites and 300 national groups for mums to meet offline, alongside 2,300 parent bloggers and over 8 million unique users each month.
+Siobhan founded her first business, Netmums, in 2000 and grew it to become the biggest and most commercially successful female-interest website in the UK with a unique network of 151 local websites and 300 national groups for mums to meet offline, alongside 2,300 parent bloggers and over 8 million unique users each month.
+Traffic to the site was ahead of Vogue, Cosmopolitan and every other parenting title.